 Fixed braces on the other hand can only be removed by your dentist, just like the well known traditional metal braces.
 The brackets that are affixed to your teeth are made from clear or tooth-coloured ceramic material.
 They are connected by arch wires which are adjusted by your dentist to progress your treatment.

-Invisalign is generally used for mild to moderate issues, whereas any fixed braces can treat more severe orthodontic issues.
+Invisalign treatment is generally used for mild to moderate issues, whereas any fixed braces can treat more severe orthodontic issues.
 However, Invisalign claims to be able to treat up to 90% of orthodontic cases, so you have a good chance of being eligible.

 The following table highlights the differences between Clarity and Invisalign.